Statistical Inference of Constrained Stochastic Optimization via Sketched Sequential Quadratic Programming: Proofs of Section

-Again, the convergence here is due to the dominated convergence theorem, \eqref{var:lim}, and $K_i\rightarrow K^\star$; and the expectation is taken over the randomness of $\tau$ sketch matrices $S_1,\ldots, S_\tau$ only.
-Thus, combining the above two displays with \eqref{J_2i}, we have
+Again, the convergence here is due to the dominated convergence theorem, \eqref{var:lim}, and~$K_i\rightarrow K^\star$;~and the expectation is taken over the randomness of $\tau$ sketch matrices $S_1,\ldots, S_\tau$ only.
+Thus, combining the above two displays with \eqref{J_2i}, we have with $\K_{2,i}\rightarrow 0$ as $i\rightarrow \infty$ almost surely.
+Combining \eqref{J_2ii}, \eqref{J_1i}, and \eqref{var:pro}, we obtain